mjmlab/protocols/files/tris-buffer.md

 - Once pH is achieved, remove the probe and rinse with DI.
 - Place it back into probe housing and wrap the hole with a small amount of parafilm.
   - You need to hold the probe while wrapping or it will drop too deep into the holder.
-- Fill the beaker with DI water to the 2 liter mark and pour into a large carboy.
-- Change label tape on carboy to today's date, your initials, and the pH.